 The installation user account is the account of the user performing the installation.
-The installation user account must be defined prior to running the DB2 Setup wizard.
-The setup user accounts can be defined prior to installation or you can have the DB2 Setup wizard create them for you.
+The installation user account must be defined before running the DB2 Setup wizard.
+The setup user accounts can be defined before installation or you can have the DB2 Setup wizard create them for you.

-All user account names must adhere to your system naming rules and to DB2 naming rules.
+All user account names must adhere to your system naming rules and to DB2 User, user ID and group naming rules.